GaurangGupta/IR_Proj2/README.md

 Download all the data files from https://drive.google.com/drive/u/1/folders/1yp-dyZVLe6tgy3rOVnC07KEMTIfM_CF7.

-json package is required to run the program.
+ujson or json package is required to run the program.

 The user can directly run the query.py and then enter the query to get the results.